--Why data modeling?
+- Why data modeling? -

-The way data is stored is very important for the way in which it can be accessed and manipulated using SQL.a
+The way data is stored is very important for the way in which it can be accessed and manipulated using SQL.

-A good data model is one where:
+A good data model is one for which:

-- It is easy to write correct and understandable queries. - If the problem domain changes, it is easy to modify the data model and associated programs.
+- It is easy to write correct and understandable queries. - No change is needed for minor changes in the problem domain. - If the problem domain changes significantly, it is easy to modify the data model and associated programs.